Sarpong97-Tom/regression_fire_training/README.md

 - Definition of machine learning
 - Types of machine leaning
 - Examples of algorithms
-- Maching Learning lyf cycle
+- Maching Learning life cycle
 - Main Challenge in machine learning

 ### Data source, preperation and preprocessing